List of NFL rivalries: Green Bay Packers vs. San Francisco 49ers

 The rivalry between the Packers and the 49ers heated up during the 1990s, with the two teams facing each other in four consecutive playoff games.
-The Packers won four of five playoff games against the 49ers with Brett Favre as its quarterback, with four of those games pitting Favre against 49ers' Hall of Fame quarterback Steve Young.
-Since 2012, the 49ers have defeated the Aaron Rodgers-led Packers four times in the playoffs.
+The Packers won four of five playoff games against the 49ers with Brett Favre as its quarterback, with four of those games pitting Favre against the 49ers' Hall of Fame quarterback Steve Young.
+With Aaron Rodgers as its quarterback, the 49ers won all four playoffs meetings.

-The Packers currently lead the series 38–33–1, but the 49ers have won the last four postseason meetings to take a 5–4 lead.
+The Packers currently lead the series 39–34–1, but the 49ers have won the last five postseason meetings to take a 6–4 lead.